 LTIP units may also, under certain circumstances, be convertible into OP units on a one-for-one basis, which are then exchangeable for common shares as described above.
 Certain LTIP units vested prior to or upon the completion of the Company's initial public offering and certain LTIP units have vested upon the satisfaction of a service condition or will vest upon the satisfaction of future service and market conditions.
 Vested LTIP units and unvested LTIP units that vest based on a service or market condition are allocated income or loss in a similar manner as OP units.
 Unvested LTIP units subject to a service or market condition are evaluated for dilution using the treasury stock method.
-For the three and six months ended June 30, 2018, 383,712 unvested LTIP units that vest based on a service or market condition are acquisition of properties sourced by PROs.
-For the three and six months ended June 30, 2018, 224,000 unvested LTIP units that vest upon the future acquisition of properties are excluded from the calculation of diluted earnings (loss) per share because the contingency for the units to vest has not been attained as of the end of the reported periods.
+For the three and nine months ended September 30, 2018, 383,712 unvested LTIP units that vest based on a service or market condition are excluded from the calculation of diluted earnings (loss) per share as they are not dilutive to earnings (loss) per share.
+In addition, certain LTIP units vest upon the future acquisition of properties sourced by PROs.
+For the three and nine months ended September 30, 2018, 224,000 unvested LTIP units that vest upon the future acquisition of properties are excluded from the calculation of diluted earnings (loss) per share because the contingency for the units to vest has not been attained as of the end of the reported periods.